-Can You Get Insurance with a Suspended License
+Can You Get Insurance with a Suspended License?

-Can You Get Insurance with a Suspended License
+Can You Get Insurance with a Suspended License?

-Can You Get Insurance with a Suspended License
+Can You Get Insurance with a Suspended License?

-What is License Suspension
+What is license suspension?

-A license suspension is a brief suspension that keeps your license from being valid for driving.
-You have to meet the requirements set forth by the department or bureau of motor vehicles in your state to have your license suspended lifted.
+When your license is temporarily suspended, it prevents you from using it to drive.
+You have to meet the requirements set forth by the department or bureau of motor vehicles in your state to have your license suspension lifted.
 A DUI, driving without insurance, no proof of insurance, driving, and receiving numerous traffic tickets in a short period are some offenses that result in your license being suspended.
+A license that is suspended differs from one that has been revoked.
+If your license is revoked, it may be permanently cancelled, and you may not be able to obtain another one, depending on the state and the grounds.

 Reasons Why Insurance May Get My License Suspended